Heating, ventilation, and air conditioning: Passive

 Natural ventilation is the ventilation of a building with outside air without using fans or other mechanical systems.
 It can be via operable windows, louvers, or trickle vents when spaces are small and the architecture permits.
 ASHRAE defined Natural ventilation as the flow of air through open windows, doors, grilles, and other planned building envelope penetrations, and as being driven by natural and/or artificially produced pressure differentials.

+Natural ventilation strategies also include cross ventilation, which relies on wind pressure differences on opposite sides of a building.
+By strategically placing openings, such as windows or vents, on opposing walls, air is channeled through the space to enhance cooling and ventilation.
+Cross ventilation is most effective when there are clear, unobstructed paths for airflow within the building.

 In more complex schemes, warm air is allowed to rise and flow out high building openings to the outside (stack effect), causing cool outside air to be drawn into low building openings.
 Natural ventilation schemes can use very little energy, but care must be taken to ensure comfort.
 In warm or humid climates, maintaining thermal comfort solely via natural ventilation might not be possible.
 Air conditioning systems are used, either as backups or supplements.
 Air-side economizers also use outside air to condition spaces, but do so using fans, ducts, dampers, and control systems to introduce and distribute cool outdoor air when appropriate.

 An important component of natural ventilation is air change rate or air changes per hour: the hourly rate of ventilation divided by the volume of the space.
 For example, six air changes per hour means an amount of new air, equal to the volume of the space, is added every ten minutes.
 For human comfort, a minimum of four air changes per hour is typical, though warehouses might have only two.
 Too high of an air change rate may be uncomfortable, akin to a wind tunnel which has thousands of changes per hour.
 The highest air change rates are for crowded spaces, bars, night clubs, commercial kitchens at around 30 to 50 air changes per hour.

 Room pressure can be either positive or negative with respect to outside the room.
 Positive pressure occurs when there is more air being supplied than exhausted, and is common to reduce the infiltration of outside contaminants.